pgasper/tailnet-arr-stack/README.md

 ### **Radarr**

 [Radarr](https://radarr.video/) is movie management software that allows you to search, download, and manage your favorite movies automatically.
 It works with many types of trackers and torrent clients and supports automatic subtitle downloading.

-### **Jackett**

-[Jackett](https://github.com/Jackett/Jackett) is a proxy software for torrent trackers that allows you to search for torrent files on many trackers from one place.
-It works with many types of torrent clients and supports authentication and advanced searching.

 ### **Flaresolverr**